Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 #### Error

 The Error message signals an error condition and can be sent both from client to server and vice versa.
-This error condition does not neccessarily lead to an authentication failure, since the EAP-FIDO server may decide that the previous authentication is sufficient.
+This error condition does not necessarily lead to an authentication failure, since the EAP-FIDO server may decide that the previous authentication is sufficient.
 (See {{examples_2hgracetime}} for an example for this use case)

 The attributes field MUST include the attribute Error Code with an error code describing the error and MAY contain an Error Description attribute with a human-readable error description.

-### Potocol Sequence
+### Protocol Sequence

 The FIDO exchange phase starts with the server sending an authentication request to the client.
 This message is sent along with the last message of the server's TLS handshake.